PeytonNP/Lab6-WebApp-CS252/README.md

 - GTA: Brian Hays

 ## Project Name: LwsnMaps
 - Description: Our web app will allow visitors to create student and faculty accounts that can be used to reserve conference rooms and other spaces on campus.
-We will use the Lawson Computer Science Building for our project demonstration purposes.
+We will use the Lawson Computer Science Building floorplans for project demonstration purposes.

 ## Technology Used *:
 - Server: Node Express